 A sputum culture test, complete blood count (CBC), or arterial blood gas test can help gauge how severe the infection is and what type of treatment is required.

-Treatment for aspiration pneumonia will vary greatly depending on the person’s overall health and the severity of their symptoms.
+Treatment for aspiration pneumonia will vary depending on the person’s overall health and the severity of their symptoms.
+Doctors

-Some people may need to be hospitalized and monitored.
+Some people may need to be hospitalized for long periods of time and with monitors checking their blood oxygen levels.
 If a person is having difficulty breathing, they may need to use a breathing machine.

 If the person is having difficulty swallowing, doctors may recommend an assisted feeding method or a change of eating habits to avoid further aspiration.